Loopring/protocols/packages/loopring_v3/DESIGN.md

 `SignedRing`s can be sent to the Operators for settlement.

-## Cancelling Orders
+## Canceling Orders

-There are many ways an order can be cancelled.
+There are many ways an order can be canceled.

 ### Limit Validity in Time